rufio-tf2/reed-config/README.md

 #### Class-specific shift-modifiers

-You can define class-specific versions of these modifiers for your customization pleasure :beers:

-For example, on Spy I have <kbd>MOUSE4</kbd> execute the `lastdisguise` command, but on Pyro <kbd>MOUSE4</kbd> does a `detonatorJump`.
-You can create shift-modified versions of these.
-I define these class-specific overrides in that class's `key_modifiers.cfg` file.

-Here are my class-specific overrides:
+You can define all-class, and/or class-specific "shift-modified" versions of any key.
+But each key needs to be wired-up by doing a few things.
+I've got a handful of keys already wired-up that I use (the keys listed above, plus a [few more](./cfg/modules/key_modifiers/keys)).

+For example, these are different bindings that I tested my system against:

 <details>
   <summary>Engineer</summary>